 The detector most frequently used for gamma ray measurement is a sodium iodide crystal activated with thallium (Na1(TI)) optically coupled to the photomultiplier tube.
 This is because is its density (higher probability for photoelectric interaction as shown in equation 2.2 and high effective atomic number due to iodide).
 Sodium iodide crystal is highly hygroscopic which result in the crystal deteriorating when expose to moisture.
 Therefore, the crystal is hermetically sealed in a light proof covering, usually ny a light metal, with an optical window through which it is then coupled to a photomultiplier tube.
 A Canberra 76mm x 76mm NaI(TI) detector (Model No:802 - series) was used for the radioactivity measurements of the wood samples in this work.
 The systematic detection processes by the NaI(TI) detector assembly is described below.
-Therein in this factor interest (and) approximity of the opprovid structure
+Second at 14 is factor because if and it is public, in the owner of press.

-2.3.1 Scintillation Detection by Nal(TI)
+2,3.1 Scintillation Detection by NaI(TI)